Enter, Print & Tag

 Step 2: Printing Your Tags

 Once you have all your items entered into your Wee account, it’s time to print!
 You can easily print your tags from a home printer; OR, consider uploading the tag PDF to a local print shop.
+Watch our helpful step-by-step video above, and don't forget to download our store purchasing card if you're printing at OfficeDepot / OfficeMax!
 No time to tag?
 Wee can help!

 - Log into your Wee account.